codemancers/rapidfire/README.md

 One stop solution for all survey related requirements!
 Its tad easy!

+You can see a demo of this gem [here](https://rapidfire.herokuapp.com).
+And the source code of demo [here](https://github.com/code-mancers/rapidfire-demo).

 ## Installation
 Add this line to your application's Gemfile: